 Should it be any wonder that the young males being processed by this system would end up believing that what they should be is in fact, women?
 Why not, when they are conditioned to believe that every reward, they are being told they should seek, should be denied to them, because they are male, when it would be readily, and moreover, rightly, available to them if they were women?

 Born in the wrong body much?

 At the same time, we see young females being exhorted, from appallingly young ages, to ‘change sex’ and become ‘men’.
-While this is clearly not social autogynephilia, we could see it as a form of social androphilia, in which women are encouraged to adopt male gender as a part of their conditioning to become the ‘men’ in a pseudo-genderless society wherein real men have been erased and weaker but nevertheless still potent young males present as women in order to get sex.
+While this is clearly not social autogynephilia, we could see it as a form of social androphilia, in which women are encouraged to adopt male gender, as a part of their conditioning to become the ‘men’ in a pseudo-genderless society, wherein real men have been erased and weaker but nevertheless still potent young males present as women, or at least, as unmasculine, in order to get sex.

 Social Autogynephilia in the West

 It seems clear that there is a socio-political dimension to autogynephilia that might not be obvious when addressing individual cases but which becomes so when looking at group dynamics.

 However, there is a massive irony here.
 Today, feminists complain that Autogynephilic men are invading their spaces and even coercing lesbians into sex, by ‘shaming’.
 In this, women are made to feel bad about not being prepared to have sex with a person with a penis who ‘identifies’ as a woman, because that would be ‘transphobic’.

 Yet if I am right and social autogynephilia is in play then we would have to recognise that it is actually an artefact of matriarchy — both the real one as found in traditional societies and the ersatz one created in the West.
 The irony, that feminists, through their overt campaign of man-hatred and a blatant attempt to destroy the nuclear family, might have created the very monster that they now complain of, does provoke a certain grim schadenfreude.